wesleydebruijn/nachtkast-bot/README.md

 # nachtkast-bot
-A Discord app written in NodeJS for personal usage
+A Discord bot written in NodeJS for personal usage